 His time in New York could be up by season's end, although he thinks he deserves at least another year.

 “I know I'm a good football coach.
 I believe in this team, I believe in this organization,” Ryan said.
 “I'm determined to bring a winner to this team, there's no question about it.
 I know and I believe I'm the right guy for it.”

 All the blame doesn't fall at his feet but the Jets continued deficiencies at moving the ball, including the league's 29th ranked total offense, are tattooed on his resume.
 It doesn't help matters that the Jets defense, a supposed Ryan trademark, has been average this year despite boasting a likely Pro Bowl player in Muhammad Wilkerson and a top defensive rookie of the year candidate in Sheldon Richardson.

 The Jets are No. 12 in defense this year, with a good run defense dragged down by a secondary that has given up a number of big plays.
 Some of that might be the loss of the top three safeties from last year and the April trade of cornerback Darrelle Revis, but the supposed defensive mastermind hasn't had a stellar unit this year.

 With all that being said, it hasn't been doom and gloom for the 6-8 Jets.

 Ryan was left for dead before the season even started.
-General manager John Idzik was brought in during the offseason, and it was assumed that Ryan would be replaced and that Idzik would eventually bring in his own type of head coach.
-In fact, it was thought that Ryan might be fired during this season, but the Jets' 5-4 mark at the bye week assured that he would at least finish this season as head coach.
+A new general manager in John Idzik was brought in during the offseason, and it was assumed that Ryan would be replaced and that Idzik would eventually bring in his own type of head coach.
+In fact, it was thought that Ryan might be fired during this season, but the Jets 5-4 mark at the bye week assured that he would at least finish this season as head coach.